valorem-labs-inc/trade-interfaces/README.md

 These protections are in place to ensure that the API is not abused during the early access period.

+## ALPN

+The Valorem Trade API supports HTTP/2 via the `h2` ALPN protocol.

 ## Keepalives and timeouts

-The Valorem Trade API sends http2 keepalives every 75 seconds and times out after 10 seconds if a response is not received.
-Users of the API should use http2 keepalives, and not issue TCP keepalives.
+The Valorem Trade API sends HTTP/2 keepalives every 75 seconds and times out after 10 seconds if a response is not received.
+Users of the API should use HTTP/2 keepalives, and not issue TCP keepalives.

 ## Errors and status codes